Tax Deductions for Personal Trainers and Fitness Instructors

 Buying fitness equipment

-If you are employed in the fitness industry, you can claim an immediate deduction for any work equipment that costs less than $300.
+If you are employed in the fitness industry, you can claim an immediate deduction for any work equipment that costs $300 or less.
 If the item costs more than $300, then you can write off the cost over the expected life of the assets.
 That could include weight sets, treadmills, exercise bikes, and other personal training equipment.

 Remember, if you also use the equipment for personal use, you'll need to apportion the cost between work use and personal use.
 You can only claim the work-related element.

 If you own your own fitness business (rather than being employed by somebody else), and your business has a turnover of less than $10 million, you can claim and immediate deduction for items that cost less than $20,000 that you have installed ready for use during the 2024 and the 2025 years (rather than writing off the cost over the expected life of the asset).
+The Government has announced that this concession will be extended to the 2026 year.
 As well as fitness equipment, you can use the same tax break to write-off any other capital assets used in your business like:

 Work-related training